koush/scrypted/plugins/homekit/notes/iOS-15.5.md

 # iOS 15.5 Home App Camera Bug

-A new minor #homekit plugin was just released to address severe performance bugs in the newly released iOS 15.5.
+A Scrypted HomeKit plugin was released to address severe performance bugs in the newly released iOS 15.5.
 TL;DR: **Apple broke things.
 To work around it, update your Scrypted camera's HomeKit settings to use "Accessory Mode", and pair the camera with HomeKit.**

 **Details**: